 Below are a few tips for creating a video resume.

 Most freelancers make this mistake; they often shoot their resume wearing casual attire.
 You should dress as you would for your regular interview and maintain professional behavior.

 Also, pay attention to the background.
-Make sure it looks neat and clean.
+Make sure it looks professional, neat and clean.

 Prepare a script

 Don’t advertise your skills aggressively.
 Create a script that explains your freelance work experience precisely and in the right order.